GameBrief · General

 The Foothills introduces enemies that punish the habits the Coastal Islands taught you.

 Veteran Corsairs are the defining enemy of the biome.
 They carry Iron-tier weapons, move faster than standard Corsairs, and don't miss.
 Their attack patterns include a side swipe that catches roll-spammers easily.
 The correct approach is controlled spacing: one or two hits, step back, reset.
-The Iron Battleaxe's stagger breaks their counter window.
-Against the Sword, you need to bait and step more carefully.
+A bleed weapon at Rare rarity or higher keeps damage ticking during the reset window instead of forcing you to trade for every point of damage.

 Camp encounters in the Foothills are also more structured than Coastal Islands crews.
 Outer guards are posted with overlapping patrol routes.
 Pulling one without the others requires patience and positioning, not rushing in.
 The scout-first habit that was optional in the Coastal Islands becomes important here.